 We now turn to quadrupole emission, starting with long-range mediation.
-For distinguishable particle scattering, evaluating~\eqref{Dot(e)} up to the cutoff $\Lambda$ with the soft quadrupole differential cross-section~\eqref{softquadlight}, we find
+For distinguishable particle scattering, evaluating~\eqref{Dot(e)} up to the cutoff $\Lambda$ with the soft quadrupole-differential cross section~\eqref{softquadlight}, we find

-We added the subscript \( \mathcal{Q} \) to indicate the quadrupole nature of the emission.
+We added the subscript \( \mathcal{Q} \) to label the quadrupole nature of the emission.
 The factor \( \mathcal{F}_{\mathcal{Q}} \), along with the coefficients \( \alpha \) and \( \beta \), are defined in~\eqref{factorQ}.
 We compare this soft energy loss rate to the full result obtained by integrating over the entire energy spectrum of quadrupole emission—i.e., the second term of~\eqref{NRJlossrate}, which we denote \( \dot{\epsilon}_{\mathcal{Q}} \), in the first row of Tab.~\ref{softtable}.
 For all the scenarios considered, between \(80\%\text{ to }85\%\) of the total energy loss rate is carried by bosons with energies $\omega \lesssim \mu v_{i}^2/4$.

-For soft dissipative processes involving identical particles, the corresponding soft energy-loss rates are trivially obtained by inserting the energy differential cross-section~\eqref{SoftEDcsVector:chi}--\eqref{softfermionscalar} into \eqref{Dot(e)} and integrating up to the cut-off \(\Lambda\).
-In the last row of Tab.~\ref{softtable}, we compare these soft energy loss rates with those presented in~\eqref{fermionV}-\eqref{scalarphi2}.
+For soft dissipative processes involving identical particles, the corresponding soft energy loss rates are trivially obtained by inserting the energy-differential cross sections~\eqref{SoftEDcsVector}--\eqref{softfermionscalar} into \eqref{Dot(e)} and integrating up to the cut-off \(\Lambda\).
+In the last row of Tab.~\ref{softtable}, we compare these soft energy loss rates with those presented in~\eqref{fermionV}-\eqref{scalarphi1}.
 Relative to distinguishable-particle scattering, the soft-emission fraction is slightly larger for processes involving fermionic DM candidates and smaller for scalar DM candidates, the overall variation amounting to only a few percent.
 This is coming from the fact that in the $x\ll 1$ limit, some of the interference terms between the $t$- and $u$-channel are suppressed.

 We now proceed to the case of short-range mediating force.
-We evaluate~\eqref{Dot(e)} up to the cut-off $\Lambda$ using the soft quadrupole energy differential cross-section~\eqref{softquadheay}, and obtain
+We evaluate~\eqref{Dot(e)} up to the cut-off $\Lambda$ using the soft quadrupole energy-differential cross section~\eqref{softquadheay}, and obtain